 Just because some big, popular companies make poor design decisions regarding accessibility, doesn’t mean you/your company has to.

 And for usability, it’s just easier to see the links and easier to scan them when they have underlines.
+It’s also an issue for new users, and people with cognitive or literacy issues (such as dyslexia).

 Personally, I’m getting a little older now and my sight’s color recognition is fading a bit.
 I really don’t like squinting and fighting to find the dark blue links within black text.
 Don’t make me think!